donsbot/Glean/glean/website/docs/building.md

 make EXTRA_GHC_OPTS='-j4 +RTS -A128m -n2m -RTS'
 ```

-Using clang++-12 and clang-12 as the C and C++ compilers can shave another 25% off the build time, though is less well tested.
+Using clang++-12 and clang-12 as the C and C++ compilers can shave another 25% off the build time.